sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 ---
-title: Onboard to SAP Integration Suite Trial
+title: Setup your Integration Suite Trial
 description: Get onboarded to SAP Cloud Platform Integration Suite trial account to make the most of your trial experience.
 auto_validation: true
 time: 20